hdignoes/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a graduate of the University of British Columbia's chemical engineering program, and the first (and so far only) UBC Applied Science student to have completed a minor in chemistry!
-I enjoy chess and taking on small home projects, from building a chess bot to designing a basic control system for growing cherry tomatoes.
+I am a masters student at the University of British Columbia, where I am aiding in catalysis research.
+I completed my BASc at UBC as well - they just can't get rid of me!
+During my undergrad I majored in chemical process engineering and minored in analytical chemistry.
+In both cases I was particularly interested by computation - something I am making heavy use of in my research.
+In my free time I enjoy skiing, gardening, and taking on small projects, like building a chess bot or setting up small-scale vertical farms in my basement.

 Winner of the APSC Design and Innovation Day Award for my capstone project on the design and simulation of a novel Sabatier process sponsored by FortisBC, former AICHE regional chapter executive, former ChemE Car team lead and UBC Envision safety officer.